liamsparkles/StudyGroupSurvey/README.md

 Currently the backend is setup to return a 500: Internal Server Error message whenever a query fails because the item is not in the database.
 Although it functions fine, I do not like this functionality.
 It is uninformative and doesn't share enough about what happened.
-A better informative response will replace this.
+A better informative response will replace this, such as a 404.